 This year, we’ve gone for the cheaper Barista Express as the higher ranking Sage machine, as the sales in 2016 really showed that more people were drawn to the Barista Express instead, even though we prefer the results (and fun that can be had) from this machine.
 The Dual Boiler coffee maker is the high end model and makes one of the best cups you will find outside of a specialist coffee shop.

 The big selling point is in the science (if you know anything about Heston, that will come as no surprise whatsoever), such as the specific ninety-three degree milk texturing and attention to detail with pressurisation (you’ll notice the white dial with the red needle in the picture) to create the perfect flavours.

 If there was a mad scientist developing the perfect drink, this would be their tool of choice.
 If you want to find out more, including that eye watering price you can do so here:

 Top 5 Bean To Cup Coffee Machines Under £500

-The reason that the reordering has happened is that the price played a big part in our top ten above, so the lowest entry in the above table has moved right to the top in this section:
+The reason that the reordering has happened is that the price played a big part in our top ten above, so some of the lower entries in the above table have moved up in this section:

 Top Tips For Choosing Bean To Cup Coffee Makers